bmoreonrails/rails_tutorial/_chapters/chapter_04.md

 {% steps %}
 {% list %}
-  1. Now that the `BooksController` `show` template is wired to up the render something, what do you expect to see if you visit [http://localhost:3000/books/1](http://localhost:3000/books/1)?
+  1. Now that the `BooksController` `show` template is wired up to render something, what do you expect to see if you visit [http://localhost:3000/books/1](http://localhost:3000/books/1)?

       Do you have an idea?
 Let's verify it!